On0n0k1/Tutorial_NEAR_Rust/EN/lesson_6_enums/lesson_6_2_thermometer/Readme.md

     }
 }

-/// Nos permite usar u8::from(nossoDay)
-impl From<&Day> for String{
+/// Convert to String from Day impl From<&Day> for String{
     fn from(day: &Day) -> String {
         u8::from(day).to_string()
     }
 }

-// Usado para converter o struct para String.
-Se usarmos instruções como format!, println! ou panic!, esta trait é usada. impl std::fmt::Display for Day {
+// Convert struct to String.
+Implementing this trait allows using Day in format!, println! and panic! impl std::fmt::Display for Day {
     fn fmt(&self, f: &mut std::fmt::Formatter<'_>) -> std::fmt::Result {
         write!(f, "{}", String::from(self))